KayleMine/RunAsLibrary/README.md

 Api.Remove("name")
 ```
 ```
-Will delete user with login 'name'
+Will delete user with login 'name', also remove username folder from C:\users.
 ```

 ## GetInfo(string NameLog)